mamaheux/CuriousNetwork/nn/README.md

-# models
+# Neural Networks
-This are the models implemented and tested for the Curious Network project.
+These are the models implemented and tested for the Curious Network project.
 The can be trained then called from run.py in order to test the "curiosity singal" (i.e. the error on the re-encoded annotated pictures).

 ## Create a virtual environment